make-all/tuya-local/custom_components/tuya_local/devices/README.md

 - **humidity** (optional, number): a dp to control the target humidity of the device
 - **current_humidity** (optional, number): a dp to report the current humidity measured by the device

+### `lawn_mower`
+- **activity** (required, string): a dp to report the current activity of the mower.
+Valid activities are `mowing`, `paused`, `docked`, `error` (from LawnMowerActivities in https://github.com/home-assistant/core/blob/dev/homeassistant/components/lawn_mower/const.py).
+Any additional activities should be mapped to one of those, and exposed through an extra attribute or sensor entity that shows all the statuses that the mower is reporting.

+- **command** (required, string): a dp to send commands to the mower.
+Recognised commands are `start_mowing`, `pause` and `dock`.
+Any additional commands should be implemented via a `button` or `select` entity.

 ### `light`
 - **switch** (optional, boolean): a dp to control the on/off state of the light
 - **brightness** (optional, number 0-255): a dp to control the dimmer if available.